Azure/azure-sdk-for-python/doc/dev/pylint_checking.md

 # Python SDK Pylint Guide

-Cheat sheet for pylint general guidelines in the Python client SDK library.
+Cheat sheet for the Python SDK pylint general guidelines for your client library

 # Table of contents
   - [How to Prepare your SDK?](#how-to-prepare-your-sdk-for-a-new-pylint-update)